tomopy/tomopy/doc/about.rst

 tomographs, unless corrections are applied.
-Unless automated tools make these corrections, beamline staff can be overwhelmed by data that can be collected far faster than corrections and reconstruction can be performed.
+Unless automated tools make these corrections, beamline staff can be overwhelmed by data that can be collected far faster than corrections and reconstruction can be performed :cite:`Toby:15`.

-To address the needs for image correction and tomographic reconstruction in an instrument independent manner, the TomoPy code was developed, which is a parallelizable high performance reconstruction code.
+To address the needs for image correction and tomographic reconstruction in an instrument independent manner, the TomoPy code was developed :cite:`Gursoy:14a`, which is a parallelizable high performance reconstruction code.
 The code is in use or planned to be so at most U.S. synchrotron facilities.